System-size convergence of point defect properties: The case of the silicon vacancy: Introduction

 We focus on the isolated vacancy in bulk silicon (denoted $\mathrm{v}^q$, where $q$ is the charge state of the defect centre).
 A number of previous studies have been undertaken on this defect centre using a variety of theoretical techniques;\footnote{For a review, see Probert and Payne\cite{probert} and Puska {\em et al.}\cite{niem-vac}.} in particular, Probert and Payne\cite{probert}, Puska {\em et al.}\cite{niem-vac}, and Wright\cite{wright-vac} have performed studies of the convergence of the defect formation energy.

-In this paper we present the following results, based on the periodic supercell approach and plane-wave pseudopotential DFT\cite{payne}:

-(i) A systematic investigation of the main contributions to the finite size error that lead to the slow convergence with system size of the properties of the defect centre.
-In particular, our calculations show that the defect formation energy and equilibrium charge state transition levels exhibit a different convergence behaviour with respect to Brillouin zone sampling: the first benefits from the use of a dense k-point grid, while the second from a $\Gamma$-point only calculation.
-By using a linear-scaling density matrix DFT method we show that a large 1000-atom supercell with a $\Gamma$-point only sampling can be employed for simultaneous convergence of both quantities of interest.

-(ii) We demonstrate that maximally-localized Wannier functions\cite{mlwf} (MLWFs) can be used to perform an accurate potential alignment correction between the perfect crystal and defect supercells.
-We also relate the MLWFs associated with the defect centre for each charge state to the linear combination of atomic orbitals (LCAO) model of the vacancy by Watkins\cite{watkins-model,negU-baraff,vac} (described in Fig.~\ref{fig:split}), showing that the qualitative description of the defect given by this simple model can be recovered from the delocalized DFT Bloch states in a parameter-free way.
+In this Article we investigate systematically and quantify the main contributions to the finite size error that lead to the well-known slow convergence with respect to system size of, for example, the vacancy formation energy, which arise from spurious electrostatic interactions, elastic interactions and wavefunction orthogonality constraints between periodic images of the defect centre in the supercell approach.
+In addition, our calculations demonstrate that the defect formation energy and equilibrium charge state transition levels exhibit different convergence behaviour with respect to supercell size, depending on the Brillouin zone sampling used: the former benefits from the use of a dense k-point grid, while the latter from sampling at the $\Gamma$-point only.
+The reasons for this difference will be discussed in the text.
+Furthermore, we present two simple and accurate methods for calculating the potential alignment correction to the valence band maximum of charged defect supercells, one based on averaging the potential with a Voronoi cell construction, the other on matrix elements between maximally-localized Wannier functions\cite{mlwf} (MLWFs).
+Finally, we relate the MLWFs associated with the defect centre for each charge state to the canonical model of Watkins\cite{watkins-model,negU-baraff,vac} (described in Fig.~\ref{fig:split}, Appendix~\ref{app:res-mlwfs}) and show that the qualitative description given by this simple model is in full agreement with parameter-free DFT calculations.

 The rest of the paper is organized as follows: in Sec.~\ref{sec:comp} we describe the computational techniques that we employ and give the technical details of our simulations.
-In Sec.~\ref{sec:pot_align} we describe the two novel methods we use to perform the potential alignment correction and show preliminary results comparing them.
-In Sec.~\ref{sec:results} we present our main results; first we describe the convergence properties of the unrelaxed (Sec.~\ref{subsec:neutral_unrel}) and relaxed (Sec.~\ref{subsec:neutral_rel}) neutral vacancy, and then we describe the results obtained for different charge states of the defect in terms of the transition levels (Sec.~\ref{subsec:charged}) and associated MLWFs (Sec.~\ref{subsec:res-mlwfs}).
+In Sec.~\ref{sec:pot_align} we illustrate the two methods we use to perform the potential alignment correction and show preliminary results comparing them.
+In Sec.~\ref{sec:results} we present our main results; first we describe the convergence properties of the unrelaxed (Sec.~\ref{subsec:neutral_unrel}) and relaxed (Sec.~\ref{subsec:neutral_rel}) neutral vacancy, and then we describe the results obtained for different charge states of the defect (Sec.~\ref{subsec:charged}) in terms of the transition levels (Sec.~\ref{subsec:trans_levels}).
 In Sec.~\ref{sec:conclusions} we give a brief summary of our main conclusions.